-In this page, you can also manually start a job, Stop or Kill it, and display the logs generated by it with just a click of the button.
-More details can be shown in the Job Details window, to help you with troubleshooting faulted jobs.
+In this page, you can manually start a job, assign it an input parameter (if configured) or display its output parameter.
+Additionally, you may Stop or Kill a job, and display the logs generated by it with just a click of the button.
+More details are available on the Job Details window, in the event you plan to troubleshoot faulted jobs.

 If you start a job on multiple High-Density Robots from the same Windows Server machine, it means that the selected process is executed by each specified Robot, at the same time.
 An instance for each of these executions is created and displayed in the Jobs page.